 In addition, it shall be possible to associate a photograph, signature, and badge template to a card.
 The picture of the card holder shall always be visible when the profile is active on the screen.

 4. The SMS shall allow for the creation of an unlimited number of card templates to be used as ID cards.
 Template parameters include name, number of sides, and size.
 It shall be possible to directly print a template on an access card.
 The operator shall be able to design customized badging templates directly from the access management software.
 No specific badging program or software other than the latter and no additional licensing shall be required for this function.
-Any workstation shall be capable of creating ID cards based on operator security level.
+Any EntraPass Workstation shall be capable of creating ID cards based on operator security level.
 The following items shall be capable of being added to and modified on a badge template:

 All information fields associated to a cardholder.